 - If the child is 8 or younger CPS has to work for at least 6 months to reunite the family.
-If the parent is cooperating and working the case plan, the court can extend that time. - If the child is over 8 then the parent has more time.

-- If it seems like the child can't go home safely, CPS collects evidence to support a permanent placement of the child away from the abusive or neglectful parent. - If the parent ever had their parental rights terminated (TPR) or had custody transferred by the court, then CPS does not have to work to reunite the family with a new child in a new case.
+If the parent is cooperating and working the case plan, the court can extend that time. - If the child is over 8 then the parent has more time. - If it seems like the child can't go home safely, CPS collects evidence to support a permanent placement of the child away from the abusive or neglectful parent. - CPS does not have to work to reunite the family with a new child in a new case if the parent: - ever had their parental rights terminated (TPR) or - had custody involuntarily transferred by the court